 But, let’s start with the good news.
 The good news is, a cheeseburger didn’t stab anyone.
 I repeat: no one was stabbed by a cheeseburger.
 Cheeseburgers are still safe to eat, folks.
-Chances of being stabbed by a cheeseburger while you go to bite it remain at an incredibly low zero out of one hundred chances.
-Cheeseburgers are not rising up against us, threatening global order.
+Chances of being stabbed by a cheeseburger while you go to bite it remain at the incredibly low rate of zero-out-of-one-hundred.
+Cheeseburgers are not rising up against us, threatening the global order.
 They have not grown arms, hands, and opposable thumbs with which to yield sharp objects.
 Humans retain the title of World Heavyweight Champions of the Food Chain.

 Also sort of good news and a point of clarification: No one stabbed a cheeseburger.
 That’s right – according to my research, every encounter between a cheeseburger and a human being has ended in a straightforward, although sometimes mindlessly mechanical, sometimes overly ecstatic, consumption.
 Nothing weird.
 No senseless cheeseburger violence or cheeseburger hate crimes.
 Humans and cheeseburgers seem to be getting along fine, as the Good Lord intended.
 And while there are some reports of men discussing marriage to a cheeseburger, these thoughts all appear to be hyperbolic in nature.